Male, Subspecies ornatus

 Their main diet consists of small insects, spiders, nectar and fruit.

-They feed singly, pairs and in small groups.
+They feed singly, in pairs and in small groups.

 Both adults build the flask-shaped nest, with an overhanging porch at the entrance, and a trail of hanging material at the bottom end.
 The 1-2 greenish-blue eggs are incubated for a week.
 Both parents care for the young which fledge after a further two weeks.